ianan/demreg/README.md

 ## DEMReg
 Calculate the Differential Emission Measure (DEM) from solar data using regularized inversion in SSWIDL.

+For notes on the maths behind what the code is doing see [notes](https://github.com/ianan/demreg/tree/master/notes).

+---

 Note that this repo contains 3 versions of the DEMReg code:

 * Original sswidl version from [Hannah & Kontar (2012)](https://doi.org/10.1051/0004-6361/201117576) which takes a single set of data (pixels, lines etc) for any instrument (just need to supply temperature response) in [idl_org/](https://github.com/ianan/demreg/tree/master/idl_org)